Cancer and pregnancy research group

 Biography

-Jo qualified as a Registered Nurse in 1985 at University College Hospital, London.
-She worked clinically in haematology and medical/clinical oncology before moving to St Bartholomew's & Homerton Hospitals to undertake psycho-oncology research.
+Jo is a Registered Nurse and worked clinically in haematology and medical/clinical oncology before moving to St Bartholomew's & Homerton Hospitals to undertake psycho-oncology research.
 On completion of a BSc in Nursing Studies at The University of Hull she took up a research post at St Christopher's Hospice, London.
 In 2000 she was awarded a CRUK Nursing Fellowship to undertake a PhD at King's College London, during which she developed and tested a behavioural intervention for cancer-related fatigue.
 Subsequently she held a number of academic posts and led the Supportive Cancer Care Research Group in the Florence Nightingale Faculty of Nursing and Midwifery at King's College London.
 Jo joined the School of Health Sciences at the University of Surrey in 2017 as Reader and Lead for Digital Health.
 She also leads Digital Innovation theme for the NIHR Applied Research Collaboration for Kent Surrey & Sussex (ARC KSS).
 Jo has considerable expertise in clinical trials of complex interventions, including digital health interventions, mixed methods and experience based co-design methods.

 Professor Faith Gibson